judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

+## MARCH 2024
+"Across the Empty Squares" for accordion and electronics will be performed by Dermot Dunne in Berlin at the Éiriocht - New Music From Ireland event that will take place across the Kuppelhalle and Betonhalle of Berlin’s silent green Kulturquartier on March 24th 2024.

+"The River Was Never Afraid" for Evlana ensemble commissioned by Finding a Voice festival will be performed on March 9th at 7.30pm at the STAC chapel, Clonmel, Ireland.

 ## JANUARY 2024
 "fine feathers far below the blue floor" for clarinet, violin, piano and tape will be performed at the 16th Annual SoundON festival in San Diego, Athenaeum Music & Arts Library 1008 Wall Street La Jolla, CA 92037, Sunday 7th January, 3pm.